girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/Vue/Week 3/Class_Binding.md

 <div v-bind:class="GWOCObject"></div>
 ````

-In this div we have binded the class GWOCObject and if it is present in the div that means it is true and the data property linked with it will get executed.
+In this div we have binded the class GWOCObject and if this class is present in the div that means it is true and the data property linked with it will get executed.